 Grown in 15 states in the U.S., pecans are less prone to weather-related price swings than almonds or pistachios, which are primarily grown in California, and don’t incur the high transport costs of nuts such as cashews, which are grown in the tropics.

-According to the Center for Pecan Innovation, gluten-free pecans are high in monounsaturated (good) fat, protein, antioxidants and many hard-to-get vitamins such as B12 and E. Naturally sodium-free, pecans are a smart alternative for manufacturers looking to develop new products or create more healthful or gluten-free brand extensions.
+According to the Georgia Pecan Commission, gluten-free pecans are high in monounsaturated (good) fat, protein, antioxidants and many hard-to-get vitamins such as B12 and E. Naturally sodium-free, pecans are a smart alternative for manufacturers looking to develop new products or create more healthful or gluten-free brand extensions.